Low Income Superannuation Tax Offset (LISTO)

 LISTO is essentially a refund of the tax that's been deducted from your concessional contributions (salary sacrifice and/or employer contributions) over the course of the financial year.

-The amount of LISTO that you receive is 15% of concessional contributions your employer makes to a taxed super fund.
+The amount of LISTO that you receive is calculated as 15% of the total concessional (before tax) contributions you and your employer make to a taxed super fund.

 Am I eligible?